 Seared gnocchi is the foundation for this sweet umami-packed miso and pea creation.
-The charred red onion adds a nice counterpoint, the taste, texture, and colour.
+The charred red onion adds a nice counterpoint, its taste, texture, and colour.

-This recipe, while inspired by that “one of the three veg” memory, veers off in a very different direction and becomes something much more interesting.
-Using chicken stock and dashi to cook the peas, and as a base for the puree, adds so much flavour enhancing umami that you really get to experience this humble vegetable in a very different light.
-And then there is the miso, a sweet miso, bringing additional complexity to this delectable combination.
+While inspired by that “one of the three veg” memory, this recipe veers off in a very different direction and becomes something much more interesting.
+Using chicken stock and dashi to cook the peas and as a base for the puree adds so much flavour enhancing umami that you really get to experience this humble vegetable in a very different light.
+Then, there is the miso, in this case, sweet miso, bringing additional complexity to this delectable combination.

 One of the other “three veg” was potatoes.
 They were a constant.
-Mashed, roasted, or simply boiled new potatoes, there was seldom a meal without them.
+Mashed, roasted, or boiled new potatoes, there was seldom a meal without them.
 The gnocchi is the stand-in for the potatoes in this dish.
-Yet “stand-in” does not do gnocchi justice.
-Potato gnocchi is so simple, and so delicious, though not so simple to make.
-The light pillows of potato and flour are a vehicle, the equal of rice, and tofu.
+Yet, “stand-in” does not do gnocchi justice.
+Potato gnocchi is so simple and so delicious, though not so simple to make.
+The light pillows of potato and flour are a vehicle, the equal of rice and tofu.
 Gnocchi puts a spotlight on the flavours it is served with.

 The charred red onion

 Drizzling with soy sauce and charring under a broiler make these red onions a colourful and flavour-packed addition.
 They were really well suited to this dish, as while bringing some needed crunch and colour, they added some additional sweetness.

 If you have the time and can get the right potatoes, try to make the gnocchi yourself.
 They can have a much lighter, fluffier texture than the prepackaged variety.
 The right potato variety is essential, though and will mean the difference between heavy “gluey” gnocchi and light “fluffy” gnocchi.
 The best potatoes to use are Russet or Yukon Golds.